 5. Compliance & Risk Management Tools

-6. Time & Attendance Tracking
+6. Time and Attendance Tracking

 This feature allows you to track who’s working, when, and for how long.
 It accounts from logging hours, overtime to managing shift swaps and late check-ins, time-tracking features help HR stay on top of productivity and ensure accurate payroll.